ghuntley/workshops/nix-workshop/README.md

 ## Thanks

-* Parts of this workshop incorporates work from [A Gentle Introduction to the Nix Family](https://ebzzry.io/en/nix/) and [Nix by example](https://jameshfisher.com/2014/09/28/nix-by-example/).
+* Parts of this workshop incorporates work from [A Gentle Introduction to the Nix Family](https://ebzzry.io/en/nix/), [Nix by example](https://jameshfisher.com/2014/09/28/nix-by-example/) and [Getting started with Nix](http://qfpl.io/posts/nix/getting-started-with-nix).

 ## Contributing